karabayse/edabit/README.md

 * Product of all odd integers
 * X and Y coordinates
 * Typing Game
 * Maximum Edge of a Triangle
+* Minimum Removals to Make Sum Even